Documentation Index

 any paid plan to unlock all features.

-Development instances are designed for development use cases only.
-This makes it
+Shared deployments are designed for development use cases only.
+This makes

-easy to get started with Cube Cloud quickly, and also allows you to build and
+it easy to get started with Cube quickly, and also allows you to build and

 query pre-aggregations on-demand.